open-power/snap/hardware/README.md

 ```bash
     make image
 ```
+**Note** that you must still build the software tools on the POWER target system.

-A simulation model (for the simulator defined by the environment variable `$SIMULATOR`) may be created via the target model:
+A simulation model (for the simulator defined by the environment variable `$SIMULATOR`) may be created via the target `model`:

 ```bash
     make config model
 ```
+This will also build the software tools and the PSLSE which are required to run the simulation.

-Please refer to `$SNAP_ROOT/hardware/Makefile` for more supported targets like clean, gitclean, create_environment, copy, ...
+Please refer to `$SNAP_ROOT/hardware/Makefile` for more supported targets like clean, gitclean, create_environment, ...

 # Action wrapper

-The path to the set of actions that shall be included is defined via the environment variable `$ACTION_ROOT`.
+The environment variable `$ACTION_ROOT` defines the path to the set of actions that shall be included.
 **Currently it has to point to a directory within** [./action_examples](./action_examples).

 At this point SNAP supports the integration of one action.
 Multi-action support will follow.